Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - The combined points per game average of the two teams, 40.3, is 2.7 points fewer than Sunday's over/under.

-- The 47.1 points per game these two squads have surrendered to opponents this season are 4.1 more than the 43 total in this contest.

-- Titans games this season feature an average total of 48.0 points, a number 5.0 points higher than Sunday's over/under.

-- The 44.4 PPG average total in Texans games this season is 1.4 points more than this game's over/under.
+- The 43-point over/under for this game is 1.4 points below the 44.4 points per game average total in Texans games this season.

 Titans stats and trends